MMV-Lab/complex_eye_analysis/README.md

 # complex_eye_analysis

 ## Introduction
 This is the Python code related to the manuscript "ComplexEye - a multi lens array microscope for High-Throughput embedded immune cell migration analysis".
-Our code has been tested on Linux, but since Cellpose is also supported for Windows and Mac OS, our code should work on these platforms as well.
+Our code has only been tested on Ubuntu 20.04.5 LTS, but since Cellpose is also supported for Windows and Mac OS, our code should work on these platforms as well.

 ## Installation
 We recommend following the instructions provided within the [Cellpose repo](https://github.com/MouseLand/cellpose) and then executing: